Peach: Growing conditions

 The trees themselves can usually tolerate temperatures to around -26 to -30 C, although the following season's flower buds are usually killed at these temperatures, preventing a crop that summer.
 Flower bud death begins to occur between -15 and -25 C, depending on the cultivar and on the timing of the cold, with the buds becoming less cold tolerant in late winter.
 Another climate constraint is spring frost.
 The trees flower fairly early and the blossom is damaged or killed if temperatures drop below about -1.1 C. If the flowers are not fully open, though, they can tolerate a few degrees colder.
-The flowers are also vulnerable to temperatures higher than 22 to 25 C during the day.
+The flowers are vulnerable to temperatures higher than 22 to 25 C during the day.

-Climates with significant winter rainfall at temperatures below 16 C are also unsuitable for peach cultivation, as the rain promotes peach leaf curl, which is the most serious fungal disease for peaches.
+Climates with significant winter rainfall at temperatures below 16 C are unsuitable for peach cultivation, as the rain promotes peach leaf curl, which is the most serious fungal disease for peaches.
 In practice, fungicides are extensively used for peach cultivation in such climates, with more than 1% of European peaches exceeding legal pesticide limits in 2013.

-Finally, summer heat is required to mature the crop, with mean temperatures of the hottest month between 20 and 30 C.

 Peach trees are grown in well draining soils as they are vulnerable to disease in wet soils.
 They are most productive in topsoils approximately 18 to 24 in with a sandy loam character.

 Most peach trees sold by nurseries are cultivars budded or grafted onto a suitable rootstock.
 Common rootstocks are 'Lovell Peach', 'Nemaguard Peach', Prunus besseyi, and 'Citation'.
-The rootstock provides hardiness and budding is done to improve predictability of the fruit quality.
+The Royal Horticultural Society recommends Saint Julian A and Torinel.